Connect

 Connections are the accounts your agent works with.
-Each one is a single OAuth click from Dashboard → Connections; you approve the scopes on the provider’s own consent screen, and the token goes straight into Waveguide’s encrypted vault.
+Each one is a single OAuth click from Dashboard → Connect; you approve the scopes on the provider’s own consent screen, and the token goes straight into Waveguide’s encrypted vault.
 The AI model never sees your credentials — see Security for how that’s enforced.

 You can connect as little as one account to start.
 Starter plans include up to 3 connections; Growth and Scale are unlimited.